 These two little seals have BIG NEWS to share!

 Both of our non-releasable grey seals have found permanent placement in zoological facilities and moved to their new homes in mid-September!
 You may recall that #22-060 (left) is visually impaired and unable to capture live fish, and #22-018 (right) has a cardiac condition that requires she be on medication for her entire life.
 We are thrilled that both of these girls will be provided with lifelong expert veterinary care, enrichment, and the companionship of other seals in these two world-class zoological facilities.
 Both seals will be amazing ambassadors for their wild counterparts, helping to inspire people to care about seals and their ocean habitat.
-Stay tuned for more updates and announcements as they get settled into their new homes in the coming weeks!
+Read their updates below!

-This female grey seal stranded in Ventnor on May 5th.
+Jo-Jo, a female grey seal, stranded in Ventnor on May 5, 2022.
 She was suffering from multiple lacerations and a swollen jaw.
 Her weight at intake was 43.8lbs.
 She was admitted into the ICU for veterinary and supportive care.
-She is bright and alert, however there are behavioral indications that she has difficulty with her vision.
+She was bright and alert, however there were behavioral indications that she has difficulty with her vision.
 Upon examination by MMSC's veterinarian, it was determined that this seal is visually impaired.
-She has a good feeding response when presented with food by the Technicians, however she has difficulty locating fish in her pool, and is also unable to track and capture live fish.
-Despite being blind, she is very active and eating very well.
+She had a good feeding response when presented with food by the Technicians, however she had difficulty locating fish in her pool, and was also unable to track and capture live fish.
+Despite being blind, she was very active and eating very well.

-Update June 28- Due to the extent of Grey seal #22-060's visual impairment and her inability to capture prey, her capacity to survive in the wild is extremely limited.
-Based on her diagnosis, she has been deemed non-releasable, and MMSC is currently working with NOAA and NMFS to find permanent placement for her in a zoological facility that can provide her with lifelong care and enrichment.
-She has transitioned to hand-feeding by the Technicians, and was even able to be moved to our large exercise pool.
-She is doing well exploring her new habitat and learning basic behaviors to help with her daily care.
+Due to the extent of her visual impairment and her inability to capture prey, her capacity to survive in the wild is extremely limited.
+Based on her diagnosis, she was deemed non-releasable.
+MMSC worked with NOAA and NMFS to find permanent placement for her in a zoological facility that can provide her with lifelong care and enrichment.
+Smithsonian's National Zoo offered to provide her a permanent home in their expansive seal exhibit in the "American Trail" section of the zoo.
+She moved to her new home in September of 2022.
+Now named Jo-Jo, she is thriving in her new home with the company of other Grey seals.

 Grey seal #22-060 in the ICU